2024 & 2025 Estate & Gift Tax - What are they and how do they work?

 How do estate and gift taxes actually work?

-In 2023, you can make annual gifts to any one person up to a maximum of $17,000 per year ($18,000 in 2024, estimated to be $19,000 in 2025).
+In 2024, you can make annual gifts to any one person up to a maximum of $18,000 per year ($19,000 in 2025).
 Spouses can elect to “split” gifts, which doubles the annual amount a married couple can give away in any year.
 These gifts will reduce the size of your estate and exposure to the estate of GST tax.

 Any gifts that exceed the annual exclusion amount count toward the lifetime exemption.